port-labs/port-docs/docs/guides-and-tutorials/visualize-service-argocd-runtime.md

 ### Define the connection between workloads and services

 Now that we have our <PortTooltip id="blueprint">blueprints</PortTooltip> set up, we want to model the logical connection between our ArgoCD resources and the `Service` blueprint that already exists in our builder.
-This will grant us some helpful context in our Software catalog, allowing us to see relevant ArgoCD application/s in a `Service`'s context, and their cooresponding data.
+This will grant us some helpful context in our software catalog, allowing us to see relevant ArgoCD application/s in a `Service`'s context, and their corresponding data.

 In this guide we will create a relation named `Service` for the `Running Service` blueprint, which represents the service a workload is running.

 1. Go to your [Builder](https://app.getport.io/settings/data-model), expand the `Running Service` blueprint, and click on `New relation`.